 An estimated 25,000 asylum seekers live in the shadow of the nation's capital.
 These men, women and children come to the U.S. because of circumstance--not choice.

 Who is an asylum seeker?

 An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

 From Persecution to Destitution

 Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and simultaneously delays permission to work.
-The current asylum policy means asylum seekers will experience extreme hardship during the asylum process.
+Current asylum policy creates extreme barriers to the safety and wellness of asylum seekers.